Pharaohleft/nba-team-building-analytics/README.md

 - Slower decline
 - Less extreme dependency on athleticism and shot creation

----

-### Why This Matters

 - High-usage perimeter roles carry greater aging risk
 - Veteran outliers exist but should not be treated as planning baselines
 - Teams delaying role transitions often absorb sudden performance cliffs

----

-### Youth vs. Experience

-- **The Peak Performance Zone:** Most players hit their highest scoring potential in their mid-20s (like Jayson Tatum or Jaylen Brown).
+- **The Peak Performance Zone:** Most players hit their highest scoring potential in their late-20s .
-- **The Specialized Veterans:** Players like Al Horford show us that as you get older, your role changes.

 ---